-See section: B.1 42
+- See section: B.1.19 - See section: B.1.42

-17. When a company's Chairman is also its chief executive, an independent director should be empowered to request the calling of board meetings or the inclusion of new business on the agenda; to coordinate and give voice to the concerns of external directors; and to lead the board's evaluation of the Chairman.
+17. When a company's Chairman is also its chief executive, an independent director should be empowered to request the calling of board meetings or the inclusion of new business on the agenda; to coordinate and give voice to the concerns of external directors; and to lead the

-The calling of board meetings can currently be requested by 1/4 of the directors (Art.
+- The calling of board meetings can currently be requested by 1/4 of the directors (Art.
 9.3 Board Regulations).
-Therefore, since Independent Directors represent half of the total Board members, they can, alone, request the calling of a board meeting.

-In this regard, the Board of Directors shall endeavour to ensure that the number of non-executive independent directors represents at least one-third of the total number of directors (Article 3.2 Regulations of the Board of Directors).

-Moreover, any of the Directors may, prior to the call, request the inclusion on the agenda of any business which they consider ought to be transacted at the Board meeting (Article 9.3 Regulations of the Board of Directors).

-- 18. The Secretary should take care to ensure that the Board's actions: - a) Adhere to the spirit and letter of laws and their implementing regulations, including those issued by regulatory agencies; - b) Comply with the company bylaws and the regulations of the General Shareholders' Meeting, the Board of Directors and others;

-c) Are informed by those good governance recommendations of the Unified Code that the company has subscribed to.

-In order to safeguard the independence, impartiality and professionalism of the Secretary, his or her appointment and removal should be proposed by the Nomination Committee and approved by a full board meeting, the relevant appointment and removal procedures being spelled out in the board's regulations.
+Therefore, since Independent Directors represent half of the total Board members, they can, alone, request the calling of a board meeting. - In this regard, the Board of Directors shall endeavour to ensure that the number of nonexecutive independent directors represents at least one-third of the total number of directors - Moreover, any of the Directors may, prior to the call, request the inclusion on the agenda of any business which they consider ought to be transacted at the Board meeting (Article 9.3 - b.
+Comply with the company bylaws and the regulations of the General Shareholders' Meet- - c.
+Are informed by those good governance recommendations of the Unified Code that the - In order to safeguard the independence, impartiality and professionalism of the Secretary, his or her appointment and removal should be proposed by the Nomination Committee and approved by a full board meeting, the relevant appointment and removal procedures being

-19. The Board should meet with the necessary frequency to properly perform its functions, in accordance with a calendar and agendas set at the beginning of the year, to which each director may propose the addition of other items.
+19. The Board should meet with the necessary frequency to properly perform its functions, in accordance with a calendar and agendas set at the beginning of the year, to which each director

-20. Director absences should be kept to the bare minimum and quantified in the Annual Corporate Governance Report.
-When directors have no choice but to delegate their vote, they should do so with instructions.
+20. Director absences should be kept to the bare minimum and guantified in the Annual Corporate Governance Report.
+When directors have no choice but to delegate their vote, they